Mr-Un1k0d3r/WindowsDllsExport/README.md

 # Generate The List By Yourself

-dumpexport.c can be compiled and run locally
+DumpExport.c can be compiled and run locally.
+DumpExport.exe can be used to gather the information on your system.

 ```
 PS> foreach($dll in gci -Path C:\windows\system32\ -Filter *.dll) { .\dumpexport.exe $($dll.Name) | out-file -FilePath .\$($dll.Name).txt }